 - 7 days for DVDs, Hot Picks Books, Nooks & Kindles

-- 14 days for New Books/Summer Reading/Holiday Books
+- 14 days for New Books/New Books on CD/Summer Reading/Holiday Books

 - 28 days for all other Books, CDs, Magazines